 Healthcare professionals have tried to assess the possible causes of OCD.
-Factors that are considered to play a role include head injuries, infections, and abnormal functions in certain areas of the brain.
+Factors that are considered to play a role includes head injuries, infections, and abnormal functions in certain areas of the brain.
 Genes (family history), also seems to play an important role in the development of the OCD sign.
 A history of physical or sexual abuse appears to increase the risk of OCD.

 Some research suggests that people with certain personality traits and attributes may be more prone to have symptoms of OCD.
 For example, if you are a neat, meticulous, and methodical person with high standards, you are more likely to develop OCD.